mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 ---

 ## Modifying Network Topology
-Next, we will take `Branch 3` out of service.
-Although we could update the power system model and the fast Newton-Raphson method simultaneously, to demonstrate flexibility, we will solve this scenario using the Newton-Raphson method.
-As a result, we will only update the power system model:
+Next, we take `Branch 3` out-of-service.
+Although we could update the power system and fast Newton-Raphson models simultaneously, we use the Newton-Raphson method here to demonstrate flexibility.
+Therefore, we update only the power system model:
 ```@example 4bus
 updateBranch!(system; label = "Branch 3", status = 0)
 nothing # hide
 ```

-Now, let us define the Newton-Raphson model:
+Next, we create the Newton-Raphson model:
 ```@example 4bus
 nr = newtonRaphson(system)
 nothing # hide
 ```

-When the model is created, we also initialize the Newton-Raphson method, with the initial voltage magnitudes and angles corresponding to the values defined when the power system model was first created.
-If we want to use the results from the fast Newton-Raphson method and start the Newton-Raphson method with a warm start, we can transfer the voltage magnitudes and angles:
+When the model is created, the Newton-Raphson method is initialized with the voltage magnitudes and angles defined in the original power system model.
+To warm-start it from the fast Newton-Raphson solution, we transfer the voltage magnitudes and angles:
 ```@example 4bus
 setInitialPoint!(nr, fnr)
 nothing # hide
 ```

-Now, we can solve the AC power flow for this scenario:
+We can now solve the AC power flow for this scenario:
 ```@example 4bus
 powerFlow!(nr; power = true)
 nothing # hide
 ```

-To display how the power flows are distributed when one branch is out of service, we use the following:
+To inspect the power flow distribution after the outage, we print the branch data:
 ```@example 4bus
 printBranchData(nr; show = show2, fmt = fmt2)
 ```

-Compared to the previous cases, we observe that the reactive power flow at `Branch 1` on the `Bus 1` side reverses direction due to the outage of `Branch 3`, as shown in Figure 4.
+Compared with the previous cases, the reactive power flow at the `Bus 1` side of `Branch 1` reverses because of the `Branch 3` outage, as shown in Figure 4.
 ```@raw html
 <div class="image-container">
     <div class="image-item">